jina-ai/jina/docs/advanced/experimental/kubernetes.md

 flow.start()

 ```
-After the deployment finished, run a port forward to run client requests.
+After the deployment finished, set up port forwarding to enable the client to send requests to the `Flow`.
 ```bash
 kubectl port-forward svc/gateway -n index-flow 8080:8080 &
 ```

-Once the port forward setup, you can request embeddings for images.
+Once the port forward is set up, you can request embeddings for images.
 ```python
 import base64